dmkk3r/dmkk3r/README.md

 ## Hi,  I'm dmkk3r 👋
 #### I am a software developer

-- C#/.NET - Sveltekit
+- 🪴 C# / .NET
-- 🔭 I’m currently working on ployd, RazorHx and some private projects
+- 🔭 Currently working on ployd, RazorHx and some private projects
-- 👯 I’m looking to collaborate on cool projects written in .NET / SvelteKit
+- 👯 Looking to collaborate on cool projects written in .NET

 ### GitHub Stats